Mother’s Day has meant different things to me over the years.

 Editor’s note: This article is being published during National Women’s Health Week (May 9-15).
 An April 23 podcast interview with China Dickerson and Dr. Jen Villavicencio on Good Faith Weekly discussed policy and health practices surrounding reproductive rights.

 A lawyer in Washington, DC, Perryman lives with her husband and five-year-old son.
-She presently serves as general counsel and chief legal officer of the American College of Obstetricians and Gynecologists, the nation’s leading organization of physicians dedicated to serving women and is also an instructor in American University’s Women’s, Gender, and Sexuality Studies Program.
+She presently serves as president and CEO of Democracy Forward Foundation.
 The views expressed in this column are her own and not her employers’.
 She is a member of the Good Faith Media strategic advisory board for news and opinion.